 Molley Gilley - Administrative Assistant/Athletic Coordinator - Molley was a substitute at Monroe for several years before becoming the athletic coordinator in the summer of 2017.
 She then added the position of administrative assistant to the superintendent in the spring of 2018.
 She earned a bachelor's degree at Thomas College in Waterville ME after graduation from St. Johnsbury Academy.
 Molley grew up in Monroe then lived in Maine, Georgia and Kansas before returning to Monroe with her husband to raise their three children.

-Monica Bixby - Preschool Teacher/Special Education - Monica will be starting her 6th year at MCS.
+Monica Bixby - Preschool Teacher/Special Education - Monica will be starting her 7th year at MCS.
 Monica grew up in Lyndonville Vermont.
 She earned an Associate’s degree in General studies from Lyndon State College.
 She worked as a Preschool Teacher at Littleton Area Head Start for many years.
 She received her Bachelor’s Degree in Early Childhood Education from Granite State College in June of 2013.
-Monica is currently working on her Master's degree in Education through SNHU.
+Monica has spent the last 3 years pursuing her Master's degree in Education through SNHU this past summer she completed her program.
 She loves being part of the Monroe Consolidated School Community.
 She enjoys spending time with her family and friends, enjoys the outdoors of Vermont, she is always looking to learn something new and enjoys reading a good book.

-Sarah Gaudette - Fourth Grade Teacher - Sarah is excited to be returning to MCS for her seventh year.
+Sarah Gaudette - Fourth Grade Teacher - Sarah is excited to be returning to MCS for her eighth year.
 She grew up in Meredith, NH and spent her summers at Lake Willoughby in Westmore, VT.
 In 2009 Sarah obtained her Bachelor's degree in Childhood Studies at PSU and returned to complete her M.Ed in Special Education in 2012.
+In 2018, she completed a Teacher Engineering Education Program through Tufts University.
 Sarah currently lives in Franconia with her husband,Peter, her daughter, Meredith and their golden retrievers, Izzy and Sanibel.
-This fall she will complete a Teacher Engineering Education Program through Tufts University that she has been involved with throughout the past year.
-Sarah enjoys playing volleyball, skiing, scrapbooking, working out and spending time with her family.
+They will all will be welcoming a new bundle of joy in October.
+Sarah enjoys playing volleyball, skiing, hiking, knitting, working out and spending time with her family.

-Laura Tobin - Fifth/Sixth Grade Teacher - Laura Tobin is pleased to be returning to the Monroe School for the 2018-2019 school year.
+Laura Tobin - Fifth/Sixth Grade Teacher - Laura Tobin is pleased to be returning to the Monroe School for the 2019-2020 school year.
 Laura is originally from Connecticut, where she completed her Bachelor of Science in Education and Masters in Special Education degrees at the University of Connecticut.
 In the spring of 2014 she received a masters degree from Vermont Law School in Environmental Law and Policy.
 Laura was a 2014 NH Teacher of the Year nominee.
 Laura lives in St. Johnsbury with her husband Bill and son, Liam.
 Bill is a math teacher at Lake Region High School and a professional harpist.
-Liam, an avid soccer player, will be completing his senior year at St. Johnsbury Academy.
+Their son Liam is headed off for his first year of college.